Neuroimmunology

 In cases where a motor neuron disease is inherited, it is usually caused by mutations in a single gene.
 These conditions are usually inherited in one of several patterns:

 Early symptoms of ALS usually include muscle weakness or stiffness in a limb or muscles of the mouth or throat (so-called bulbar muscles).
 Gradually almost all the muscles under voluntary control are affected, and individuals lose their strength and the ability to speak, eat, move, and even breathe.
-Most people with ALS die from respiratory failure, usually within 3 to 5 years from the onset of symptoms.
+Most people with ALS die from respiratory failure, usually within three to five years from the onset of symptoms.
 However, about 10 percent of people with ALS survive for 10 or more years.

 Many ALS experts consider PBP within the spectrum of ALS because the majority of individuals who begin with this form of the disease eventually develop more widespread MND.
 Indeed, many clinicians believe that PBP by itself, without evidence of abnormalities in the arms or legs, is extremely rare.